-As time goes by, the deadly heatwave that has flooded western Canada and the northwestern United States in recent weeks begins to subside.
+As time passes, the deadly heat wave that has inundated western Canada and the northwestern United States in recent weeks begins to ease.

 Experts are only now beginning to gather a clearer picture of the disaster.

-Unfortunately, the heat wave final balance does not bring anything good or comforting.
-Two predominant factors: a heavy burden of death and a grim prospect for the future.
+Unfortunately, the outcome of the heat wave does not bring anything good or comforting.
+Two predominant factors: a heavy burden of death and a gloomy prospect for the future.

 Mass event with victims

-The heat wave, that caused hundreds of deaths, is now a "mass casualty event," according to officials from Oregon, where Portland is located.
+The heat wave, which caused hundreds of deaths, is now a “mass casualty event,” according to officials in Oregon, where Portland is located.
 Typically, this is a qualification reserved for singular horrors with a high death toll such as mass shootings or terrorist acts.

-The fact that time linked to the climate change has "deserved" this classification is certainly not a good omen for the future.
+The fact that time linked to the climate change has “deserved” this classification certainly does not bode well for the future.

 Heat wave: another, terrible reflection of the "new normal"